alexishuf/fastersparql/fastersparql-operators/README.md

 created via `FasterSparqlOps.create`.
 This method the operator interface Class<> name  and a `long` acting as a set of `OperatorFlags`.

+## Row operations

+When an operator interacts with a result row (i.e., the `R` in `Results<R>`) it does not know what `R` is.
+Thus, operators use a `RowOperations` instance which provides methods representing basic operations on rows.
+When an operator needs a RowOperations it asks the `RowOperationsRegistry` to fetch a instance adequate for the `Results.rowClass()`.

+The above scheme works seamlessly for positional row implementations, i.e., the i-th member of the array or `Collection` is the value of the i-th variable.
+In other words, the following types for `R` are supported seamlessly:

+- `Object[]` (which covers `String[]` and `CharSequence[]`)
+- `List` (which covers `List<? extends CharSequence>`)

+To support user-defined row types, do the following:

+1. Create an implementation of `RowOperations`
+2. Implement a `RowOperationsProvider` with a default constructor
+3. Create a `com.github.alexishuf.fastersparql.operators.row.RowOperationsProvider`
+   resource file under `META-INF/services` containing the fully qualified class name of your `RowOperationsProvider` implementation

 ## Adding implementations

 To add an implementation, create a class implementing `*Provider` with `*`